- Practice overview

 Tom is recommended by The Legal 500 for Professional Negligence and Insurance and Reinsurance.

 - “He’s a fantastic team player.
 He is very cool and calm.
 His written work is especially excellent in submissions, which is incredibly helpful as it feels as if the judge is already with you.”
-(The Legal 500 2025, Professional negligence)
+(The Legal 500 2025, Professional Negligence)

 - “A fantastic team player.
 Very cool and calm, unflappable.
 Willing to be clear with his advice and not sit on a fence, especially when in conference with clients to put the point across.
 Does not just take the legal answer, also factors in the other commercial drivers at play and comes to a reasoned approach.”
 (The Legal 500 2025, Insurance and Reinsurance)

 - “Very technical, concise, team player.
 Thoughtful with his input, but will not sit on the fence.
-Excellent written work .”
+Excellent written work.”
 (The Legal 500, Professional Negligence)

 - “He excels at presenting legal solutions diplomatically, succinctly and efficiently.”
 (The Legal 500, 2024, Insurance and Reinsurance)